 So, instead of convincing yourself that everyone can be your customer, you need to direct your focus towards finding your target market and selling your products/services there.
-If you discover the people that are most likely to buy from you and target the marketing efforts towards them, the sales process will be a breeze.
+If you discover the people that are most likely to buy from you and direct your marketing efforts towards them, the sales process will be a breeze.

 Your marketing tactics will be much more fruitful and efficient if you follow the STP model.
 By segmenting your target market, targeting the right customers and properly positioning your products/services in the marketplace, you can grow your business at a faster rate.

 Of course, there will be other factors that will influence the success and growth of your company.
-But the three concepts above are critical if you want your marketing efforts to be effective within the marketplace.
-To help you further comprehend them, let’s have a look at each of them separately.
+But the three concepts above are critical if you want your marketing strategy to be effective.
+To help you further comprehend them, let’s have a look at each one separately.

 There are different ways to segment your target market.